Last Updated on March 2, 2020

 Gone are the days when you need to open a physical store to sell merchandises.
 Now, you can do it in the comforts of your own home.
 In fact, online stores are now becoming more popular than the land-based one.

 According to research, 51% of shoppers prefer shopping online than physical shopping.
 This figure is increasing as eCommerce grows 23% yearly.
 How is this possible?
 Well, it’s because of dropshipping.
-And that’s what we’re going to talk about here — how to do dropshipping the right way.
+And that’s what we’re going to talk about here — how to do a drop shipping business plan the right way.

 1. Choose a Business Structure